gardenjs/docs/src/routes/(documentation)/docs/install-garden.md

 # Install Garden

-Install Garden inside your Svelte/Vue/React project root and follow the installation routine:
+Install Gardenjs inside your Svelte/Vue/React project root and follow the installation routine:

 ```console
 npm install --save-dev garden
 ```

-In the root directory you will now find your Garden configuration file 'garden.config.js' to adapt Garden to your project needs  (see chapter "Setup").
+In the root directory you will now find your Gardenjs configuration file 'garden.config.js' to adapt Gardenjs to your project needs  (see chapter "Setup").

 ## Initialize Garden

-Initialize Garden in the root of the project directory:
+Initialize Gardenjs in the root of the project directory:

 ```bash
 run initGarden